 The U.S. Chamber works with stakeholders in business, government, and academia to build and sustain a 21st-century workforce that can compete in the global economy.
 It begins with a strong K-12 education system that prepares people for good jobs and bright futures.
 We champion high standards, accountability for the academic achievement of all children, and choices for students and families.
 We are focused on improving post-secondary education and ensuring what is taught in classrooms and on campuses aligns with industry needs and the jobs of today and tomorrow.

 To reinvigorate the economy and promote workforce success, many companies are turning toward reskilling and upskilling for in-demand positions.

-- Nov 10, 2021U.S.
-Chamber Letter on the Reconciliation Legislation's Budgetary Impact This Hill letter was sent to the Members of the United States Congress, on the budgetary impact of H.R.
-5376, the reconciliation bill.
+This letter was sent to the Members of the United States Congress, on legislative priorities for the remainder of the 117th Congress.